vitale232/WMXDataReviewerTools/README.md

 git status
 ```

-If you are on a different branch, run the following command to switch to the master branch:
+If you are on a different branch, run the following command to switch to the **temp-prod** branch:

 ```shell
 git checkout -b temp-prod